 On April 24, 2024, our board of directors approved a share repurchase program with authorization to purchase up to \$100 million of our Class A common stock through March 31, 2025.
 See "Note 10.
-Stockholders' Equity" in the condensed consolidated financial statements included herein for a discussion of the repurchase program does not require the Company to acquire any dollar amount or number of shares of common stock and may be modified, suspended, or discontinued at any time.
-The timing, manner, price and amount of any repurchases will be determined at the discretion of management in accordance with applicable securities laws and other restrictions.
-Class A common stock acquired under the program will be retired upon repurchase.
-Additionally, for every repurchased share of Class A common stock, the Company will direct GF to repurchase, at the price paid to repurchase such share, and cancel an LLC unit of GF held by the Company program.
+Stockholders' Equity" in the condensed consolidated financial statements included herein for a discussion of the repurchase program.